elmahio/documentation/docs/setup-deployment-tracking.md

 4. Click _Add tasks_ and locate the elmah.io Deployment Notification task.
 Click _Add_.
 ![Add VSTS task](images/vsts_add_task.png)

 5. Copy your API key from your organization settings page and paste it into the _API Key_ field.
-Click _Save_.
+In most cases, you want to input the ID of the log new deployments belong to.
+As default, we use the release name on VSTS as the version number string on elmah.io.
+If you require a custom naming scheme, change the value in the _Version_ field.
+All [default and custom release variables](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/variables?view=vsts&tabs=batch) are available through PowerShell variables.
+Finally, click _Save_.
 ![VSTS task added](images/vsts_task_added.png)

 That's it!
 VSTS will now notify elmah.io every time the release definition is executed.
 Remember to input a specific log ID as well, if you want to support [versioning different services](#decorate-your-messages-with-a-version-number).